 - Rikuo in Nurarihyon No Mago is almost completely identical to how his grandfather used to look.
 And his father.
 Must be some strong genes in that family.

 - Son Goten of Dragon Ball Z is a particularly egregious example.
 He's the second child of Goku and looks 'exactly' like him.
 This in turn makes him looks like Bardock.
-It might be a Saiyan thing, since Vegeta said that "all Saiyans look similar" (and a Non-Serial Movie further posited that "low class" Saiyans like Goku were bred from similar genetic stock, and Goku gained an Identical Stranger named Turles).
+It might be a Saiyan thing, since Vegeta said that "all Saiyans look similar", which could because of a small gene pool given that Saiyans at their peak only numbered in the thousands (and a Non-Serial Movie further posited that "low class" Saiyans like Goku were bred from similar genetic stock, and Goku gained an Identical Stranger named Turles).
 Vegeta looks nearly identical to his own father, sans beard.
 Dragonball GT takes it to a ridiculous level, with the future descendants of both Goku & Vegeta looking like exact copies of their great-great-etc. ancestors.
 Even though they'd be mostly human, and it was already established with Vegeta's son and daughter that human-Saiyan hybrids need not look Saiyan-like at all.
 Then again, his daughter looks exactly like her human mother.
 With that said, Goten's personality, as with Goku's are different to Bardock's.
 Similarly, Goku Jr. was very different known his namesake, at least at first.

 - In the anime of Ranma ½, a time travel episode reveals that in her younger years Colonge resembled her great granddaughter Shampoo.

 - Although that turned out to be a dream.
 So it was more just the character who was dreaming expecting this trope.